 - Avoid busy patterns: A busy pattern can confuse someone who is experiencing memory loss.
 Objects in the pattern may be unrecognizable, causing your loved one confusion as to what is on their rug or towel.

-While comfort is key in your loved one’s new space, it’s important to include items that will help promote wellness.
-Incorporating these elements into the environment may assist in the preservation of their sense of self and purpose in life.
+While comfort is crucial in your loved one’s new space, it’s important to include items that will help promote wellness.
+Wellness relates to habits or behaviors that create better outcomes to reach one’s full potential.
+Incorporating these elements into the environment may assist in the preservation of their sense of self and purpose.

 - Install non-slip carpet over hardwood floors or smooth surfaces to help your loved one avoid slipping.
 Be sure to avoid scatter rugs to prevent tripping or confusion.